NCAR/climate-primer-water/doc/baselines.rst

     Climate models do predict specific weather events many years into the future, but not with the intention for use as time and site-specific forecasts.
 Rather, the intended use of climate model output is to generate statistics of weather phenomena, such as means and variability of precipitation or temperature, and thus to characterize the collective impact of weather events.
 These climate predictions are typically referred to as projections, or simulations, and lack the short-term specificity of weather predictions.`

-.. |image3| image:: media/ch3/image_intro_popout_weather2.png
-   :width: 6.25in
-   :height: 4.58333in
-.. |image4| image:: media/ch3/image_intro_popout_weather1.png
-   :width: 6.25in
-   :height: 4.58333in

-— popout Natural factors impacting climate variability
+.. dropdown:: *Natural factors impacting climate variability**

 .. |image1| image:: media/ch3/image_intro1.jpg
    :width: 5.20833in